Nepal Earthquake Summit

 - SP Kalaunee, Director of Governance and Partnerships, Possible Health, Nepal

-- Ian Speers (Dartmouth Class of 2017), Dartmouth Coalition for Global Health (DCGH)
+- Ian Speers (D'17), Dartmouth Coalition for Global Health (DCGH)

 - 4:30-6:00pm, Keynote Address by Swarnim Waglé, former Member of Nepal's National Planning Commission.
 In the aftermath of the Nepal Earthquake, Waglé helped prepare the national Post Disaster Needs Assessment and led the official Nepali delegation to the Third UN Conference on Financing for Development.